le-kimpel/le-kimpel.github.io/README.md

 ## About Me

 I am a 2nd-year mathematics PhD student at the University of Delaware.
 My interests are broadly in algebra and combinatorics, and I enjoy wielding graphical objects to prove facts in algebra and vice versa.
 I am also interested in all things reverse-engineering and/or cybersecurity related.
 I have experience working with LSTM(s) for Cyrillic text-generation (among other things), which has led me down a bit of a side-tangent-level interest in adversarial attacks on neural networks.

+## Contact

+My primary academic email address is currently lkimpel (at) ud (dot) edu.

 ## My CV